TigerHacks-Competition-Team/WilsonHacksWebsite/README.md

 Two side by side headings with captions and buttons.

 #### wrapper style3
-Left large image or other contnent combined with a spotlite section on the right which consists of an images with a title and caption.
+Left large image or other contnent combined with a spotlight. section on the right which consists of an images with a title and caption.

+## Details
+### details.html

+The details.html file controls the details page.

+It consists of a Nav Bar at the top, a sidebar for the different details pages, and a center section to display the different details pages.